Reality Killed the Video Star

-Reality Killed the Video Star is the eighth solo studio album by English singer-songwriter Robbie Williams, released in November 2009.
+Reality Killed the Video Star is the eighth solo studio album by the English singer-songwriter Robbie Williams, released in November 2009.
+The title is a reference to The Buggles' 1979 single Video Killed the Radio Star.
 The album was produced by Trevor Horn and recorded between September 2008 and August 2009 in London and Los Angeles.
 It debuted in the top ten of 22 national album charts worldwide, and has received varying reviews from music critics.
 It incorporates elements of pop rock, dance-rock, alternative rock and adult contemporary music.
 Reality Killed the Video Star was viewed by critics and fans as being Williams' "comeback album" after the relative failure of his 2006 release, Rudebox.

 The album was preceded by lead single "Bodies" released in October 2009.
 Other single releases include "You Know Me" and "Morning Sun".
 The album has been certified platinum in Europe for sales of over one million copies, including 900,000 copies sold in the UK alone.
 Despite this, it was and still is Williams' first and only studio album not to reach number one on the UK Albums Chart, beaten to the top spot by a margin of less than 1% by JLS's self-titled debut album.